 Unfortunately, by the time the anaplastic thyroid cancer symptoms present, many patients already have evidence that the anaplastic thyroid cancer has spread to distant sites in the body.
 The diagnosis of anaplastic thyroid cancer is most commonly associated with a presenting symptom of a rapidly developing or growing neck mass.
 These cancers grow so very rapidly that you may notice that the mass appears to be growing even on a daily basis.
 The diagnosis of an anaplastic thyroid cancer neck mass is usually very large and hard even on self examination.

 The diagnosis of anaplastic thyroid cancer may be also associated with a change in the quality of your voice or ability to swallow.
-This is because the diagnosis of anaplastic thyroid cancer is often associated with growth of the cancer into the structures around the thyroid gland.
+This is because the diagnosis of anaplastic thyroid cancer is often associated with rapid growth of the cancer into the structures around the thyroid gland.
 This may include the nerves that control voice box function, the esophagus, trachea (breathing tube) or even the great blood vessels of the neck (carotid artery and internal jugular vein).
 Over 25% of patients with a diagnosis of anaplastic thyroid cancer will be noted to have a paralyzed vocal cord or direct growth of the cancer into their trachea when first examined.
 The diagnosis of anaplastic thyroid cancer is commonly associated with spread to distant sites of the body in over 50% of patients on their initial presentation.

 There is no such thing as an early diagnosis of anaplastic thyroid cancer.
 In fact, in our section of staging of anaplastic thyroid cancer you will see that the AJCC staging system begins at T4 (the most advanced T stage).
 What you need to know is the following.
 Do not delay or postpone evaluation of anaplastic thyroid cancer.
 Independent if you are young or are in your advanced years, get immediate expert help!!
 Every single day counts.
 You must be promptly seen, comprehensively evaluated for the potential of a surgery by a true expert thyroid cancer surgeon.
 Delay in diagnosis of an anaplastic thyroid cancer or an incomplete surgery is not correctable or reversible.
 It may even mean the difference between curable and life-ending.
 Expert rapid and complete thyroid cancer surgery is the only opportunity for curing this most often deadly cancer.
 We have some patients with anaplastic thyroid cancer which we have been able to successfully remove all of their cancer and provided them an opportunity for long term control of their disease and potential cure.
 You can view testimonials and reviews of some of our very unfortunate but fortunate anaplastic thyroid cancer patients in our testimonial section but also in our google reviews.